robinvndaele/NoisyDistances/readme.md

 This folder contains the Appendix for arxiv submission https://arxiv.org/abs/2109.10569:

-_The Curse Revisited:  When are Distances Informative for theGround Truth in Noisy High-Dimensional Data?_
+_The Curse Revisited:  When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?_

 ## Setup